I Repurposed a Changing Table Into a Desk!

 And remember the post I did recently about making a drawer organizer out of scrapbook paper?
 I added one of those DIY drawer organizers inside for the kids, too. 🙂

 STEP 7: Find an inspirational quote and stencil it on.

 I’m obsessed with this idea of hanging inspirational quotes around my house, in the hopes that my kids will read it repeatedly and it will just, well….sink in.
 So I found an awesome quote by Confucius, the Chinese philosopher.
 I used my Silhouette Cameo to cut it out.
 Considering that this is a desk where my kids will do homework, I want them to be inspired when they’re being challenged:

 Here’s the stenciled quote after:

-My 7-year old loves it!
-And it’s so nice having a place for him in my Reading Room (aka “blogging room”) where he can sit and do his school work!
+My oldest son loves it!
+And it’s so nice having a place for him in my reading room where he can sit and do his school work!